ros-navigation/navigation2/design/requirements/_template_requirement.md

 - Why is this needed?
 - What is the expected user interaction?
 - What use case does this map to?
+- Are there any non-functional requirements (build system, tools, performance, etc)

 # Example: